dfrunza/ashp4c/README.md

   - The lexer and parser.

 Under development:
-  - Name identification.
-  - Type checking.
+  - Name identification and type checking.

 ### Tests